k1vz/cgeJsonReader/README.md

 # CGE
-This repository is made for save the code from "Calibrador de Gnômon Eletrônico".
+This repository was made to store the code from "Calibrador de Gnômon Eletrônico".
 It's our TCC from IFC-CAS.